brutimus/seanstoops.com/src/render/posts/2016-01-05-introduction.html.md

 ***

-I began looking at my options -- everything from a Honda Element to an Astro Van, a Chevy Express to a Ford Econoline.
-Friends of mine had VW Westfalia vans and I knew those were not my cup of tea.
-A Sprinter van would never be in my budget, I thought, nor was I entirely sure I wanted one.
-They are awfully big and cumbersome, but that high fuel economy kept me thinking.

-After ruling out the others as being not big enough to be worth the upgrade, or too fuel inefficient, I started looking around to see what a Sprinter could be had for.

-After a month or so of casual searching the usual places -- eBay, Craigslist, etc. --  I began to realize lower prices could be found, but you have to act swiftly.

-Just such a deal was posted to the [sprinter forums](http://sprinter-source.com) -- a 2004 Dodge Sprinter, 242,000 miles, minimal rust, for $6,000 flat.
-The owner was an active member of the forums which allowed me to see all the issues he had and how he fixed them.
-He appeared to be an upstanding and honest guy, so I decided to jump on the offer he made me.

-After a $400 plane ticket and a 2,700 mile drive, I was back home with my shiny, albeit bug-splattered, cargo van.

-***

-That's the short version of it, anyways.
-This all actually took place in March - May of 2015.
+What I will be explaining in the next few posts actually took place in March - May of 2015.
 It is currently January of 2016 and I've finally been coaxed into writing up my experience.

-Unfortunately, my build took place over the course of about six weeks.
-I didn't have time or the mental capacity to take too many photos.
+Unfortunately, since my build took place over the course of about six weeks, I didn't have time or the forethought to take many photos.
 But I'll try my best to scrape together the few photos I do have and tell you how I managed to buy my van, build it out and keep it running for 20,000 miles and counting.